DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 To run the project, start the `ServerSideAspNetCoreReportingApp` application, install npm packages with the `npm install` command in the `angular-report-designer` folder, and run the command `npm start`.

 Before you run the project, verify the DevExpress version.
 If necessary, upgrade it to the DevExpress version you're currently using.
-Make sure to use the same version of DevExpress components for both Front-end and Back-end applications.
+Make sure to use the same version of DevExpress components for both front-end and back-end applications.

 Follow these steps to update the project: